 Anna Maria Cancellieri is accused by critics of using her influence to help ensure Giulia Ligresti, who reportedly suffers from anorexia and anxiety, was moved from prison to house arrest.

-She will testify before the two houses of parliament on Tuesday, according to Italian media reports.
+She will testify before the two houses of parliament , according to Italian media reports.

 "I made a humanitarian intervention based on the possibility that an inmate could have died," Cancellieri told RAI television, after published transcripts of her phone calls appeared to show her promising the Ligresti family she would deal with the matter.